 There are three routes you can take to achieve this, and each of them is vital to remember and use when you can.

 - Have your builder (or you) give the council a building notice.
 This makes things quicker, but you may also be asked to change aspects of your design as you work.
 There is also less scope for appealing decisions.

 - Send a full plan application to the council.
 This is more detailed than planning and drawing, and it can be sent to them before the work starts.
 Once submitted, decisions take between 5 and 8 weeks.
 Inspections will be made on site after approval.

 - Use an approved inspector.
 This is a private individual or organisation that has been hired by you to check and ensure that your project complies with building regulations.
 They will work with the local council, support you, and help you through any difficulties.

 A barn conversion is a big commitment, but they are worth every moment when you are finished.
 When you are planning your project, just remember to keep all of this important advice in mind so that you can have as smooth an experience as possible.
-We’re sure that the finished result will look absolutely spectacular. so if you are looking for a barn conversion in Scunthorpe, Grimsby Brigg or Gainsborough give us a call or contact us here for a FREE quotation.
+We’re sure that the finished result will look absolutely spectacular. so if you are looking for a barn conversion in Grimsby Scunthorpe, or Brigg give us a call or contact us here for a FREE quotation.